 You might also need to consider issues such as the number of people the training must be completed for.

-Personally, I prefer and recommend to try and keep training to a maximum of twelve people, when possible.
+Personally, I prefer and recommend trying and keep training to a maximum of twelve people, when possible.

 The number of delegates can sometimes be dictated to you by the company you are training though, so you will need to compromise.

 You may receive a request to train 20 people.
 As a result, you might find that this means needing to adjust the training schedule workshop to best accommodate this number.

 This can turn a 2-day training program into a 3-day training program in certain circumstances.

 Likewise, you might find yourself offering two